drchrispinnock/gcp-node-example/article.md

 [^1]:  ```gcloud``` [documentation](https://cloud.google.com/sdk/gcloud/reference) and [cheat sheet](https://cloud.google.com/sdk/docs/cheatsheet)

-3. By running commands in the Cloud Shell, add a new project to GCP, then set the default so that future commands run on the project.
+3\.
+By running commands in the Cloud Shell, add a new project to GCP, then set it as the default so that future commands run on the project.
+In the examples below we split lines with \, but you will need to be careful cutting and pasting directly from this document.
+To make life easier, we have supplied the commands in a [text file](https://github.com/drchrispinnock/gcp-node-example/blob/main/commands.txt).

 ```
-gcloud projects create my-tezos-project-chris --name="My first GCP Tezos node"
+gcloud projects create my-tezos-project-chris \
+	--name="My first GCP Tezos node"
 gcloud config set project my-tezos-project-chris
 ```

 ![Cloud Shell](img/CloudShellInAction.png)

-3. You can add the project to your billing account using ```gcloud``` as follows.
-At the time of writing, the billing commands are still in beta.
-GCP allows users to test *alpha* and *beta* versions by adding the words 'alpha' or 'beta' after ```gcloud```.
-If you are working on a corporate account, you may need to as your GCP administrator.
+4\.
+You can add the project to your billing account using ```gcloud```.
+At the time of writing, the billing commands are still considered beta quality software.
+GCP allows users to test alpha and beta versions by declaring *alpha* or *beta* after ```gcloud```.
+If you are working on a corporate account, you will need the help of your GCP billing administrator.

 You can list your billing accounts as follows: